WritingPanda/car_wash_yeah/README.md

 To prepare the project, make sure you are using a virtual environment for Python and are using Python 3.6.1.
 This project has not been tested with Python 2.7.

+Edit the `settings.py` file and add in a 50-character random key and save it to the SECRET_KEY variable or `export SECRET_KEY="something_super_secret"` in bash or `set "SECRET_KEY=something_super_secret"` in Windows command prompt.
+I usually use this secret key generator for sample secret keys: [http://www.miniwebtool.com/django-secret-key-generator/](http://www.miniwebtool.com/django-secret-key-generator/).

 Once your virtual environment is active, run this command to install the additional python packages: `pip install -r requirements.txt`.
 Make sure you are in the project root before running the command.

 Afterwards, you will need to migrate the database, which will also create the SQLite3 database.
 Run this command: `python manage.py migrate`.